sandeepsatpal/WebScraping/README.md

 # WebScraping
-This repository contains different web scrapping logic
+This repository contains different web scrapping logic for varieties of web pages like
 1. Static html content
 2. Dynamic html pages which loads the content via javascripts/API calls
 3. Web pages with captcha